 They can eat a lot, but they know when they really need to stop.
-I know this sounds counter-intuitive, but I promise this statement will make much more sense later on.
+This sounds counter-intuitive, but this statement will make much more sense as you read the article.

-When they are hungry, their brain receives a signal from their stomach, letting them know it is time to eat.
-When they are full and satiated, again, their stomachs send signals to the brain telling him “ok, it is enough for now, thank you.”
+When they are hungry, their brain receives a signal from their stomach.
+This let them know it is time to eat.
+When they are full and satiated, their stomachs send signals to the brain telling it is enough for now.

 This is the complicated part.
-They eat pretty much all the time.
 They seem insatiable, but I don’t think that’s the case.

-I strongly think they just love chewing and biting things, and if you love these kinds of activities, how can you not love eating?
+They just love chewing and biting things.
+If you love these kinds of activities, how can you not love eating?

 A must for any pet is fresh water all the time.
 Their bottle should be at least rinsed every day.
 Never neglect the importance of water for animals and also for humans.